 NATIONAL TENANCY CODE FOR RETAILERS AFFECTED BY COVID-19

-Unless a “force majeure” clause exists in a lease contract, there are no grounds under retail tenancy laws for a tenancy to end or lessees protected from rent stress due to a viral outbreak.
+Unless a “force majeure” clause exists in, or the doctrine of frustration applies to a lease contract, there are no grounds under retail tenancy laws for a tenancy to end or lessees protected from rent stress due to a viral outbreak.
 However, Governments have acted at Federal and State levels.
 Details are being finalised to incorporate the National Cabinet Mandatory Code of Conduct Small and Medium Enterprises COVID-19 Leasing Principles (“the Code”) announced on 7 April 2020 into State law, and there’s financial support for many retailers and some landlords.
 In broad and general terms, this support is:-

 - Retailers must be eligible for JobKeeper support which opens 21 April 2020 (click first white “JobKeeper” button below) and turnover less than $50m to access the protections of the Code (click second white “National Cabinet Mandatory Code of Conduct” button below);